ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R14.2** RPP MUST support interaction from command-line tools or desktop applications capable of sending HTTP requests.
 Whese can be generic clients such as `curl` or `Postman` but also specialized RPP command line tools or scripts.

-**R14.3** RPP SHOULD support web browsers as clients, such as SPA (single page applications) without any proxy backend between webbrowser and the RPP server.
+**R14.3** RPP SHOULD support browser-based clients, such as SPA (single page applications) without any proxy backend between web browser and the RPP server.

 **R14.4** RPP SHOULD support mobile applications as clients, also here through direct integration without any proxy backend.